bolivaraponte/TWERC_GitTut/GitTut.md

 This shows us the name of the remote and where it is addressed to.
 Remotes tell git where to "push" and "pull" from.

-:::callout-note
+::: callout-note
-<font size="4"> Not every cloned repository will allow you to `push` and `pull`.
+<font size="4"> Not every cloned repository will allow you to `push` and
+`pull`.
 The administrators of said repositories establish who contributes or not.
 Make sure you are authorized to collaborate with a project or repository by contacting the administrators of it.
 :::

 Now we all have the same directory.
 How do we share the changes that we